mattbrictson/rails-template/README.md

 The template will perform the following steps:

 1. Generate your application files and directories
-2. Ensure bundler is installed
-3. Create the development and test databases
+2. Create the development and test databases
-4. Commit everything to git
+3. Commit everything to git
-5. Push the project to the remote git repository you specified
+4. Push the project to the remote git repository you specified

 ## What is included?